troychaplin/block-accessibility-checks/docs/quick-start.md

-# Quick Start: Block Accessibility Checks Developer API
+# Quick Start: Block Accessibility Checks Validation API

-This guide provides a fast path for developers to register custom accessibility checks, implement validation logic, and properly enqueue assets using the Block Accessibility Checks API.
+This guide provides a fast path for developers to register custom accessibility checks, implement validation logic, and properly enqueue assets using the Block Accessibility Checks Validation API.
 For a complete working example, see the [block-check-integration-example](https://github.com/troychaplin/block-check-integration-example).

 ## Overview